Dresovense/orange3-textable/docs/doc/widgets/text_files.rst

     A file couldn't be read with the specified encoding (it must be in another encoding).

+*Please verify keys and values of incoming JSON message.*
+    The widget instance has received a JSON message on its ``Message`` input channel and the keys and/or values specified in this message do not match those that are expected for this particular widget type (see :doc:`JSON im-/export format <../json_import_export>`, :doc:`File list <../json_file_list>`).

 *Please make sure that incoming message is valid JSON.*
     The widget instance has received data on its ``Message`` input channel and the data couldn't be correctly parsed.
 Please use a JSON validator to check the data's well-formedness

-*Please verify keys and values of incoming JSON message.*
-    The widget instance has received a JSON message on its ``Message`` input channel and the keys and/or values specified in this message do not match those that are expected for this particular widget type (see :doc:`JSON im-/export format <../json_format>`, :doc:`File list <../json_file_list>`).

 Examples
 --------